 For an overview of the article series, go here:

-In this article, we present some WordPress facts and figures that will help you understand why millions of businesses around the world use WordPress to power their business websites and blogs and what kind of businesses and people use WordPress today.
+In this article, you will learn some impressive WordPress usage statistics that will help you understand why millions of businesses around the world use WordPress and what kind of businesses use WordPress today.

 - WordPress offers users the choice of two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).

-- 23 out of every hundred new domains registered in the U.S. are for installing a new WordPress website.
+- 22 out of every 100 new domains registered in the U.S. are for a new WordPress site.

-- There are well over 60 million installations of WordPress.
-This number increases everyday.
+- There are well over sixty million installations of WordPress worldwide.
+This number grows significantly every day.

 - WordPress sites around the world publish an average of 24 posts per second.